1 DAY IN ABU DHABI ITINERARY

 If you are looking for really cool things to do in Abu Dhabi, another thing that you could squeeze into your trip or layover is a visit to Ferrari World on Yas Island which is perfectly situated if you are heading back to the airport or going to Abu Dhabi as it is close to the airport.

-It is ideal for those of you who either love Ferraris and cars in general or are totally into rollercoasters as there is a big theme park which you could also do in one day.
+It is ideal for those of you who either love Ferraris and cars in general or are totally into rollercoasters as there is a big theme park which you could also do in one day in Abu Dhabi.
 Some tours from Dubai have the Grand Mosque and a trip to Ferrari World as one tour.

 However, you will not have much time to do much more if you head to Ferrari World.
 To check out day tours from Dubai to Ferrari World, click here.

 These are the most interesting places to visit in one day in Abu Dhabi.
-I hope these have given you some great inspiration for what to do in Abu Dhabi in one day – whether as a layover or a day trip from Dubai.
+I hope these have given you some great inspiration for what to do in Abu Dhabi in 1 day – whether you explore Abu Dhabi as a layover or a day trip from Dubai.

 P.S: As you have seen, I have added tours here for you.
 I personally love GetYourGuide and use them regularly for my own tours and used them for some activities in Abu Dhabi as well.
 They are quite new but great, so definitely a good choice for booking tours (Viator is also a good option)